Tigers vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Tigers vs. Twins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Matthew Boyd gets the nod on the mound for the Detroit Tigers against the Minnesota Twins and Carlos Correa on Thursday at 7:10 PM ET.
+Carlos Correa and the Minnesota Twins take on Andy Ibanez and the Detroit Tigers on Friday at 8:10 PM ET.

-Bookmakers list the Twins as -210 favorites on the moneyline, while giving the underdog Tigers +170 moneyline odds to win.
-The total is 7.5 runs for this matchup.
+The Twins are listed as -225 moneyline favorites in this matchup with the Tigers (+180).

 Rep your team with officially licensed Tigers gear!
 Head to Fanatics to find jerseys, shirts, and much more.